CTS-NL/CTS-NL.github.io/_posts/2020/03/2020-03-19-Weekly-Update.md

 ---

 ## Upcoming Events
-Due to the COVID-19 outbreak, next weeks Project Night and Meetup has been cancelled.
+Due to the COVID-19 outbreak, next week's Project Night and Meetup has been cancelled.
 {% include events %}

 ## New Job Postings